PolicyEngine/policyengine-app/README.md

 We also maintain a priority issue board, available [here](https://github.com/orgs/PolicyEngine/projects/12) or under the **Projects** tab > **App Repo Management** > **Issue Tracker**.

+Currently, we don't assign contributors.
+If you see an open issue that no one's opened a PR against, it's all yours!
+Feel free to make some edits, then open a PR, as described below.

 ## Setting Up

 1. Fork the repo